 Pre-Employment Drug Testing

-Because every business and workforce is unique, each employer should make a careful determination about the program elements that are most beneficial for their workplace.
+Drug testing can help to improve employee morale and productivity while decreasing absenteeism, accidents, downtime, turnover and theft.
+Because every business and workforce is unique, every employer should make a careful determination about the drug testing program elements that are most beneficial for their workplace.

 Download our Drug Testing Solution At-A-Glance

 matrix to compare urine, instant urine, oral fluid and hair drug testing.

 To get started today, call 800.877.7484 or contact us online.